AIR-Research-Group-UCLM/Rehab-HandballVR/README.md

 We welcome researchers and practitioners to utilize this data in their studies and interventions, contributing to the advancement of VR technologies in rehabilitation therapy.

-## Contact
-For any queries or further information regarding this dataset, please feel free to contact [Your Contact Information].

 ## Acknowledgments
 Special thanks to the team at the National Paraplegic Hospital in Toledo for their collaboration and support in this study.